ibm-cloud-docs/EventStreams/schema_registry.md

 ### Getting the current value of a global rule
 {: #value_global_rule}

-The current value of a global rule is retrieved by issuing a GET request to the /rules/{rule-type} endpoint, (where {rule-type} is the type of global rule to be retrieved - currently the only supported type is COMPATIBILITY).
+The current value of a global rule is retrieved by issuing a GET request to the /rules/{rule-type} endpoint (where {rule-type} is the type of global rule to be retrieved - currently the only supported type is COMPATIBILITY).
 If the request is successful, the current rule configuration is returned in the payload of the response, together with a status code of 200 (OK).

 Example curl request: